 As a child, the stories that fascinated me the most were set in other lands.
 As an adult, reading passages that describe an unknown world still intrigues me.
 Simply throwing me into a story without a describing the setting leaves me floating in a void without stimuli, similar to floating in an isolation tank.
 At first this may be enjoyable experience but soon I become disoriented.
 I prefer the sights, sounds, smells and feel of a concrete world around me.

 Before embarking on creating your own world, you need to decide exactly what are the differences between the real world and your imaginary one.
 Of particular importance is the limitations imposed on it.
-If your world has alternate laws of physics that allow your characters to escape a sticky problem, introduce them in advance.
-In the writing business revealing solutions just-in-time is the mark of an amateur.
+If your world has alternate laws of physics that allow your characters to escape a sticky problem, introduce them in advance because revealing solutions just-in-time is the mark of an amateur.

 What kind of things need to be considered for your new world?
 How about a brief human geography lesson:

 Population: Who lives there?
 Are they like earth-like people, animals and plants, or something else?
-If they are something else, limit your species drastically to prevent writing an alternate biology book.
+If they are something else, limit the number of species drastically to prevent writing an alternate biology book.

 Settlements: What kind of places do they live in?
-Metropolis, cities, villages, nomadic camps or massive hives?
+Metropolis, cities, nomadic camps, villages built in tree tops, attached boats floating on the sea, or massive underground hives?

 Culture: How do language, religion, and education differ between groups in the society?What kind of political state predominates and how is it organized?
 Even in a small group such as a family there has to be structures of leadership and division of labor.